Triotech-fr/nativescript-bluetooth/README.md

 #### seconds
 Scanning for peripherals drains the battery quickly, so you better not scan any longer than necessary.
 If a peripheral is in range and not engaged in another connection it usually pops up in under a second.
 If you don't pass in a number of seconds you will need to manually call `stopScanning`.

+#### skipPermissionCheck
+Set this to true if you don't want the plugin to check (and request) the required Bluetooth permissions.
+Particularly useful if you're running this function on a non-UI thread (ie. a Worker).
+Relvant on Android only.

 #### serviceUUIDs
 It's inefficient to scan for all available Bluetooth peripherals and have them report all services they offer.